Spyro 2: Ripto's Rage!

 you can be the first ever to use it!

-It is interesting to note that the dialogue for Magma Cone can technically be seen as you can simply walk right past the Earthshapers without killing them, but it is very unlikely that someone would do that.
+It is interesting to note that the dialogue for Magma Cone can technically be heard as you can simply walk right past the Earthshapers without killing them, but the level is designed in such a way where avoiding them before getting to the gate is a bit tricky, and as such casual players are extremely unlikely to hear this.
 An updated version of this line can still be heard in the game's remake.

 Unused Orb Mission